agilesolutions/demo/README.md

 No need for OpenShift build configs and S2I builder images, all overhead, simply rely on Jenkins Pipeline agents and read [Running Maven from Pipelines](https://jenkins.io/doc/book/pipeline/docker/)

 ## proposal DevOps with Jenkins Pipelines & Docker
 Picture explains how to build, test, package on one Linux box running Jenkins as a container and pull and run docker containers on a Production Linux box from one pipeline.
+You can play through this whole scenario on [Play with Docker](https://labs.play-with-docker.com/) if you wish, believe me it works.
 ![DevOps with Jenkins and Docker](jenkins.jpg)
 1. Commit on the master branch of your repo triggers remote Jenkins Pipeline through webhooks trigger.
 2. Jenkins pipeline clones git repo, maven builds your application with Docker Agent running maven 3 alpine image (service container)